 Co-operative education offers three types of programming: Co-op, Dual Credits and OYAP.
 Courses are available to students 16 years of age or older who have acquired at least 16 credits toward their OSSD.

 Note: The Principal may, in exceptional circumstances, grant acceptance into co-op courses for students who have not fulfilled the requirements.

 Co-op, Dual Credit, and OYAP are alternative learning experiences that allow students to participate in the workforce, explore potential careers and develop the skills and attitudes necessary to succeed in their transition from school to work.
 All this, while earning credits toward their Ontario Secondary School Diploma (O.S.S.D./O.S.S.).

 How do Co-op, Dual Credit, and OYAP work?

 The program begins with a two week pre-employment session.
 Once this is completed, students join one of the many local employers in a work placement which lasts until the last week of the semester.
 Once a month, students will also attend an in school day to discuss and share their experiences.

-Dual Credit programs can be taken in one of 12 different fields: Metal Fabricator, Heavy Duty Mechanic, Videography, Personal Support Worker, Early Childhood Education, Health Sciences, Developmental Services, Mining, Exploring Correction, Digital Photography, Discovering the Trades and Art & Design.
+Dual Credit programs can be taken in several different fields: Metal Fabricator, Heavy Duty Mechanic, Videography, Personal Support Worker, Early Childhood Education, Health Sciences, Developmental Services, Mining, Exploring Corrections, Digital Photography, Discovering the Trades and Art and Design.
 These programs are all offered through Cambrian College.
-Successful students obtain High School credits and, in some cases, the completion of the Apprenticeship Level 1 for their chosen trade.
+Successful students obtain High School credits, College credits and, in some cases, the completion of the Apprenticeship Level 1 for their chosen trade.

 Co-op, Dual Credits and OYAP offers students a venue in which to experience the exciting world of work first hand.

-For any information, contact Mr. Salvador or your Guidance teacher.
+If you have any questions, please contact your Guidance teacher.

 For further information, you may also visit the following sites: